TALI-OSU/Meet-TALI/Team_Member_Roles.md

 ### Assistant Lead: *Kaitlin Hill*
 The Assistant Lead provides assistance for the lead in their duties.
+* Can carry out some of the tasks usually designated to the lead
 <br/>

 ### Materials Manager: *[Unfilled]*